Comparing the Afinia L801 Plus and the QL-120X

 Outsourcing your color label printing can be expensive.
 With high order minimums and long lead times, sometimes it’s best to bring your color label printing in house.
-If you’re considering such a switch, desktop printers are an excellent solution due to their compact size and ease of use.
+If you’re considering such a switch, a mid-range desktop printer is an excellent and flexible solution.

-When assessing the cost of printing, you must consider two major factors: the printer and the ink.
+When assessing the cost of printing, there are two major factors that must be considered: the printer and the ink.

 Getting a printer in your door is the first step.
 The QL-120X costs $8,995, while the Afinia L701 clocks in at a comparable $8,495.

 Once your printer is up and running, you’ll need ink.
 Ink for the QL-120X comes in 240 ml cartridges and costs about $1.01/ml.

 The Afinia L801 Plus features five ink slots, one each for Cyan, Magenta and Yellow ink cartridges and two for Black ink cartridges.
 The cartridges hold 250ml each and cost $0.84/ml, which adds up to huge savings in the long run.

 The Afinia L801 Plus is an excellent desktop label printer.
 It handles high volume production with ease, but it’s flexible enough to print small batches of labels as needed.
 Its water-resistant dye inks are affordable, durable and vibrant.
 All and all, the Afinia L801 is ideal for small companies looking to bring their labeling in-house.